ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

 * To disconnect DNS sharing from a DNS-shared VPC with its DNS resolver type set to `Delegated`, you must first update the resolver type to `System` or `Manual`.
 Then, delete the DNS resolution binding.
 * To disconnect DNS sharing from a hub VPC, the hub VPC user must be assigned the `DNSBindingConnector` IAM role.

-## Disconnecting DNS sharing to a hub VPC in the UI
+## Disconnecting DNS sharing to a hub VPC in the console
 {: #vpe-dns-sharing-disconnect-from-hub-ui}
 {: ui}